zheref/ArticApp/README.md

 - Added unit tests for services.

 ## Upcoming tasks
+* Enable main carousel on main screen for displaying favorites
-* Add some integration tests
+* Add more details to artwork screen
 * Add snapshot tests
-* Enable main carousel on main screen for displaying favorites
 * Allowing to download images to FS to provide availability while offline
 * Enable users to see the piece of art in full screen